 Family Office Director / Manager Recruitment Agency

-Family office director recruitment works best when delegated authority is explicit.
-We help UHNW principals, boards and trustees appoint a Family Office Director or Manager who can run the office with discipline while protecting privacy across advisers, entities and residences.
+Family office director recruitment is a delegated authority hire.
+We appoint Family Office Directors and Managers who can run governance, hold standards, and protect privacy across advisers, entities and residences.

 What does a Family Office Director / Manager do?

-We define the role as the accountable operator who protects the principal’s privacy while making the office run with clear governance, pace and standards.
-It is rarely about building a perfect system.
-It is about making an imperfect system work under pressure, and leaving a clean decision trail that holds when stakeholders change.
+We define the role as the accountable operator who makes the office run cleanly under pressure, with a decision trail that holds when stakeholders change.

 A Family Office Director typically owns the operating system and governance cadence.
 A Manager may hold the same remit in a leaner structure, or run day-to-day delivery under a Head of Family Office, depending on delegated authority.